-6.2.8 HAMLET
+4.3.2 HAMLET

-The Hamlet designation is placed on the established settlement areas of the Village which are located in the rural area of the Village, and includes adjacent undeveloped land on which the Hamlets can be expanded.
+The Hamlet designation is placed on the established settlement areas of the Village, and includes adjacent undeveloped land on which the Hamlets can be expanded.
 Existing development is characterized by a mixture of residential uses, commercial uses which serve both residents and tourists, and institutional uses such as schools and churches.
-The intent of the designation is to recognize the mixed-use nature of these areas and to direct growth to these areas, while ensuring that land use conflicts are minimized.
+The intent of the designation is to recognize the mixed-use nature of these areas and to permit them to expand, while ensuring that land use conflicts are minimized.

-In addition to the uses permitted under the following policies for Residential Development, and for Commercial and Industrial Development, the policies of Section 3.15 which permit Public and Institutional Uses also apply to the Hamlet designation.
+In addition to the uses permitted under the following policies for Residential Development, and for Commercial and Industrial Development, the policies of Section 3.24 which permit Public and Institutional Uses also apply to the Hamlet designation.

-6.2.8.2 Residential Development
+4.3.2.2 Residential Development